-Founded in 1947 by Jean Vilar, the Festival d'Avignon is today one of the most important international events of contemporary live performance.
-For over 75 years, every summer in July, Avignon has been transformed into a veritable theater town.
+Founded in 1947 by Jean Vilar, the Avignon Festival is today one of the most important international events for contemporary performing arts.
+Every summer, in July, Avignon transforms into a veritable city-theatre.

-Listed as a UNESCO World Heritage Site, the Cour d'honneur of the Palais des Papes is its cradle, when the Festival d'Avignon now takes over more than 30 places in the city and its region: gymnasiums, cloisters, chapels, gardens, quarries, churches… Today, the Festival welcomes 120.000 spectators each year and offers more than 400 events. (shows, debates, meetings, readings, screenings).
+The Cour d'honneur of the Palais des Papes is its birthplace.
+Today, the Avignon Festival takes place in more than 30 venues in the city and its region: gymnasiums, cloisters, chapels, gardens, quarries, churches…

 To be the international meeting place for theatrical creation, the happy marriage between memory, history, heritage and the future, experimentation and; accentuate the territorial presence; make ecology a priority concern and promote accessibility in all its dimensions: these are the main axes of the management of Tiago Rodrigues at the head of the Festival since September 2022.